chilldotrelax/LinearJ/README.md

 ### Matrices and linear systems

-Many engineering problems can be expressed in the form:
+Our problem can be expressed in the form

 ```text
 A x = b
 ```

 Here, `A` stores the coefficients of the problem, `x` contains the unknown values, and `b` contains the known inputs.
-LinearJ includes general matrix operations as well as LU decomposition, which factors a square matrix into lower- and upper-triangular matrices so the system can be solved efficiently by forward and back substitution.
+We include general matrix operations as well as LU decomposition, which factors a square matrix into lower- and upper-triangular matrices so the system can be solved efficiently by forward and back substitution.

 ### Modified nodal analysis